Ken Korach: A's Winning for the Community

 Korach is the founder of the Oakland Athletics' "A's Winning for the Community" program.
 He had previously heard of trouble at Oakland Technical High School, the alma mater of former A's outfielder and National Baseball Hall of Fame and Museum member Rickey Henderson.
-He personally donated $5,000 to the Field of Dreams project, which ultimately succeeded, and Korach gave the dedication speech on April 4, 2008.
+He donated $5,000 to the Field of Dreams project, which ultimately succeeded, and Korach gave the dedication speech on April 4, 2008.

 Feeling he could do more for the Oakland, California community, Korach met with Athletics executives and created the "A's Winning for the Community" program.
 Korach and the Athletics donate money to members of the Oakland Athletic League's baseball programs, which involve schools from the Oakland Unified School District, after each Athletics victory.

 Honors and awards

 Korach has been honored by the National Sportscasters and Sportswriters Association twice in his career.
 He was named the 2001 Nevada Sportscaster of the Year when he was based in Las Vegas for his work with the UNLV Runnin' Rebels basketball season.
 In 2013, he was named the California Sportscaster of the Year for his work with the Oakland Athletics radio network and 95.7 The Game, beating out John Ireland.

 In 2003, Korach was elected by the Nevada Broadcasters Association to the Nevada Broadcasters Hall of Fame.

-In 2017, Korach was inducted into the Jewish Sports Hall of Fame of Northern California and in 2019, the iconic Bay Area voice was inducted into the Bay Area Radio Hall of Fame.
+In 2017, Korach was inducted into the Jewish Sports Hall of Fame of Northern California, and in 2019 the iconic Bay Area voice was inducted into the Bay Area Radio Hall of Fame.

 Personal life

-In March 2012, it was reported that Korach underwent left knee replacement surgery.
+In March 2012, Korach underwent left knee replacement surgery.
 As a result, he missed several weeks on the broadcast.
 After the 2014 season, Korach suffered another injury to his left knee and had been rehabbing it, but was forced to miss the start of the 2015 Oakland Athletics season.
 He returned to the booth on May 23, 2015 after missing the first 46 games to the season.

 Korach is married to Denise Korach (née Moran), and has a daughter, Emilee.
 He resides in Henderson, Nevada.